-At UMass UWW you can finish your bachelor's degree online with a focus in sustainability studies, get a green education and position yourself for the emerging green economy.
+At the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program, you can finish your bachelor's degree online with a focus in sustainability studies, get a green education and position yourself for the emerging green economy.

-At UMass UWW, you can get a broad green education, taking classes in the areas of: food and farming, business and entrepreneurship, policy and planning, green building, earth science, citizen advocacy, green economics, public health and more.
+At the UWW Interdisciplinary Studies degree completion program, you can get a broad green education, taking classes in the areas of: food and farming, business and entrepreneurship, policy and planning, green building, earth science, citizen advocacy, green economics, public health, and more.

 A great education.
 Credit for experience.
 Support you deserve.

-For over 40 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree at a world-class public university.
-At UMass UWW, you can design your own program of study in sustainability, bring in or earn up to 100 credits for your prior coursework, prior learning, and work & life experience, and finish your degree 100% online without ever having to come to campus.
+For fifty years, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program has been helping adults just like you complete their first bachelor's degrees at a world-class public university.
+At the UWW Interdisciplinary Studies degree completion program, you can design your own program of study in sustainability, bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience, and finish your degree 100% online without ever having to come to campus.